The College / Introduction

 It is the student body that truly makes the NCA distinctive.
 Our students come from all parts of the country and from extremely diverse socio-economic backgrounds.
 The variety of backgrounds, identities, ideological positions and languages become our strength.

-The diversity of our student body engenders a unique NCA culture where debate and discourse are promoted.
+The diversity of our student body engenders a unique NCA culture where debate and discourse are encouraged.
 This promotes creativity, understanding, individuality and tolerance.
 Our foreign students are easily absorbed into the College stream.The Ministry of Federal Education has allocated an auditorium space in Islamabad with the aim of making our local art and culture accessible to a larger audience.
 The initiative has proven especially beneficial in the exchange of art and ideas, bolstering the image of Pakistan internationally.

 The National College of Arts holds art exhibitions, cultural symposia and conferences as well as NCA productions, documentaries and films at the auditorium.